The history of PDF

 • PDF 1.6 files can be used as a kind of ‘container’ file format by offering the possibility to embed files into a PDF.

 • The major new feature is the ability to embed 3D data.
-At first I though this feature would only be interesting for architects or the CAD-CAM crowd.
+At first I thought this feature would only be interesting for architects or the CAD-CAM crowd.
 Then a colleague showed me a PDF he had created using ArtiosCAD, a design application for packaging.
 Within a PDF you can look at a box from all angles, check the graphic design and the positioning of images or bar codes.
 That’s when I understood that this technique can also be useful for graphic arts, specifically for people working in packaging or display.

 Probably the most ‘unexciting’ PDF-version to ever be released, PDF 1.7 contained improved support for commenting and security.
 Support for 3D also got improved, with the possibility to add comments to 3D-objects and more elaborate control over 3D animations.
-A PDF 1.7 file can include default printer settings such as paper selection, number of copies, scaling,… You can download the full specs here.
+A PDF 1.7 file can include default printer settings such as paper selection, the number of copies, scaling,… You can download the full specs here.